Olmec colossal heads: Takalik Abaj

 Takalik Abaj Monument 23 dates to the Middle Preclassic period, and is found in Takalik Abaj, an important city in the foothills of the Guatemalan Pacific coast, in the modern department of Retalhuleu.
 It appears to be an Olmec-style colossal head re-carved into a niche figure sculpture.
 If originally a colossal head then it would be the only known example from outside the Olmec heartland.

 Monument 23 is sculpted from andesite and falls in the middle of the size range for confirmed colossal heads.
 It stands 1.84 m high and measures 1.2 m wide by 1.56 m deep.
 Like the examples from the Olmec heartland, the monument features a flat back.
 Lee Parsons contests John Graham's identification of Monument 23 as a re-carved colossal head; he views the side ornaments, identified by Graham as ears, as rather the scrolled eyes of an open-jawed monster gazing upwards.
 Countering this, James Porter has claimed that the re-carving of the face of a colossal head into a niche figure is clearly evident.

-Monument 23 was damaged in the mid-twentieth century by a local mason who attempted to break its exposed upper portion using a steel chisel.
+Monument 23 was damaged in the mid-20th century by a local mason who attempted to break its exposed upper portion using a steel chisel.
 As a result, the top is fragmented, although the broken pieces were recovered by archaeologists and have been put back into place.

 Collections

 All of the 17 confirmed colossal heads remain in Mexico.
 Two heads from San Lorenzo are on permanent display at the Museo Nacional de Antropología in Mexico City.
-Seven of the San Lorenzo heads are on display in the Museo de Antropología de Xalapa.
+Seven of the San Lorenzo heads are on display in the Xalapa Museum of Anthropology.
 Five of them are in Sala 1, one is in Sala 2, and one is in Patio 1.
 The remaining San Lorenzo head is in the Museo Comunitario de San Lorenzo Tenochtitlán near Texistepec.
 All four heads from La Venta are now in Villahermosa, the state capital of Tabasco.
 Three are in the Parque-Museo La Venta and one is in the Museo del Estado de Tabasco.
 Two heads are on display in the plaza of Santiago Tuxtla; one from Tres Zapotes and the La Cobata Head.
 The other Tres Zapotes head is in the Museo Comunitario de Tres Zapotes.

 Several colossal heads have been loaned to temporary exhibitions abroad; San Lorenzo Colossal Head 6 was loaned to the Metropolitan Museum of Art in New York in 1970.
 San Lorenzo colossal heads 4 and 8 were lent to the Olmec Art of Ancient Mexico exhibition in the National Gallery of Art, Washington, D.C., which ran from 30 June to 20 October 1996.
 San Lorenzo Head 4 was again loaned in 2005, this time to the de Young Museum in San Francisco.
 The de Young Museum was loaned San Lorenzo colossal heads 5 and 9 for its Olmec: Colossal Masterworks of Ancient Mexico exhibition, which ran from 19 February to 8 May 2011.